Sindarin27/portfolio/README.md

 ### Applying Volumetric Sampling Methods to the Rendering of Rain Droplets (2024)
-![Amazon Bistro scene displaying rain](amazon-bistro-rain.png) I developed a new technique for rendering physically accurate rain streaks for my master thesis and implemented in the rendering software [PBRT-4](https://www.pbrt.org/).
-By sampling for the presence of rain streaks in a procedurally-generated volume, existing importance sampling methods can be applied to the rendering of rain streaks.
-This reduces noise, decreases memory usage, and allows physically accurate rain to be rendered using the GPU.
+![Amazon Bistro scene displaying rain](amazon-bistro-rain.png) I developed a new technique for rendering physically accurate rain streaks for my master thesis and implemented it in the rendering software [PBRT-4](https://www.pbrt.org/).

-Keywords: C++, RTX, PBR
+Inspired by volumetric rendering techniques such as the one implemented in <a href="advancedgraphics.html">one of my previous projects</a>, I started researching the possibilities of using the same techniques to render rain streaks from a procedurally generated volume.
+In addition to researching more about existing volumetric rendering techniques, this included research into the physical properties of rain and the challenges these would present.
+I also implemented a ground truth algorithm to use for comparison with the method I was to develop.

+The final implementation and math went smoothly and presented further optimisation possibilities by replacing the smallest rain drops with a uniform fog throughout the scene.
+The extra predictability presented by volume sampling allows a lot of noise reduction compared to the ground truth method, and allows the algorithm to run on the GPU.
+The method is still impractically slow for real-time rendering and requires further research to be fully physically accurate, but is currently one of the first approaches to rain rendering in the raytracing scene.

 ### Gaslit (2023)
 ![Screenshot of the game Gaslit.
 Tiles the player can place are shown in the bottom-left corner.
 A quest bubble is shown above one of the communities towards the bottom-right corner, displaying the requirements of the quest and the progress towards them.
 An LNG terminal is visible towards the middle-left, with a pipeline leading to a gas field.](gaslit-gameview.png)